 The story of the Buddha is primarily useful for us as a template to guide us in how to move forward with our own lives.
 It is helpful to us in the same way that knowing admirable people is helpful to us: we see them live in good ways, watch them make decisions that...

+Listen to this article here (5 minutes 30 seconds).You can buy the audiobook here.
 After his enlightenment, the Buddha spent seven weeks in Uruvela.[1]
-Some of the time was spent consolidating his teachings, specifically, the teachings on dependent origination (which we will explore in detail later in this series) was formulated during the...
+Some of the time was spent consolidating his teachings, specifically, the teachings on dependent origination...

 Students of religion may find one thing very peculiar about the Buddha’s enlightenment story: it does not involve any god at all.
 In the Bible, for example, God appeared directly in front of Abraham, and revealed Himself to Moses through a burning bush.
 In...